 - 1 teaspoon cinnamon

-- Preheat oven to 350 degrees.
-Spray a 9x13 inch pan with cooking spray.
+- Preheat oven to 350°F. Spray a 9×9-inch pan with nonstick cooking spray.

-- Whisk baking powder, salt, and flour in a medium bowl.
+- Whisk baking powder, salt, cinnamon, ginger, and flour in a medium bowl.
 Set aside.

 - Cream brown sugar and butter in the bowl of an electric mixer fitted with a paddle attachment.
-Add eggs and vanilla and beat until combined.
+Add egg and vanilla and beat until combined.
 Mix in dry ingredients.
 Stir in carrots.

 - Press into prepared pan (dough is sticky, spray your hands with cooking spray to avoid it sticking to your hands).